ltc6539/Project_Readme/README.md

-# Project_Readme
-Readme file for the project that I used to finish
+The project that I used to finish